janerikcarlsen/fpl-cli/README.md

 * Cache API calls to improve response times, especially for live leagues
 * Transfer suggestions based on form and upcoming fixture difficulty

-Ideas for features or enhancement that you would like to see from fpl-cli are welcome, please post an [issue in the GitHub repository](https://github.com/janerikcarlsen/fpl-cli/issues), or even better, submit a Pull Request with the suggested change.
+Ideas for features or enhancements that you would like to see from fpl-cli are welcome, please post an [issue in the GitHub repository](https://github.com/janerikcarlsen/fpl-cli/issues), or even better, submit a Pull Request with the suggested change.

 # Develop
 To develop fpl-cli: